DOG BITE / ATTACK SHOULD BE REPORTED TO PROTECT OTHERS

 REPORTING DOG ATTACK TO THE POLICE OR ANIMAL CONTROL

 The biggest concern people have is that their dog will be put down or taken from them.
 Most cities and counties have specific rules and procedures regarding dangerous dogs.
 The dog is not usually put down or taken from the owner after the first incident – unless it is particularly severe.
 The first step is usually to declare the dog “potentially dangerous.”
-This means that law enforcement is now aware of the dog, and if something happens again, the owner will be required to take specific actions when the dog is around other people.
+This means that law enforcement is now aware of the dog.
+If there is another incident, the owner will be required to take specific actions when the dog is around other people.

 Even if the first incident is not serious, the next victim may not be so lucky.
 The majority of dog bite victims are children.
-Starting the reporting process is important to protect others from potentially being hurt even worse.
+Starting the reporting process is important to protect others from being hurt worse.
+The dog does not have to be immediately put down.
+However, the dog owner and law enforcement know the dog is potentially dangerous.
+More care will be taken in future.
+(In some situations the dog will be put down after the first attack if it is particularly vicious.)

 HOW TO CONTACT A DOG BITE LAWYER